 - you have a family history of a genetic condition, such as sickle cell disease, thalassaemia, cystic fibrosis or muscular dystrophy

 It's important to remember that you do not have to have CVS if it's offered.
 It's up to you to decide whether you want it.

-A midwife or doctor will speak to you about what the test involves, and let you know what the possible benefits and risks are, to help you make a decision.
+A midwife or doctor will speak to you about what the test involves, and let you know what the possible benefits are, to help you make a decision.